Advertisement

 Money

-The cost of living has risen steeply over the last year — faster than at any time in the last 40 years — as energy bills, the pandemic, Brexit, staff shortages and supply chain issues push prices up.
+The cost of living has risen steeply since the Covid-19 pandemic — faster than at any time in the last 40 years — as energy bills, the pandemic, Brexit, staff shortages and supply chain issues push prices up.
 But there is help available.

 Every year people miss out on billions of pounds of free money they are entitled to but unaware of, including benefits, grants and help for bills and debts, according to financial specialists IncomeMax.